-You might have been in the pub industry for a decade, but leave management is stressful for even the experienced manager.
+You might have been in the hospitality industry for a decade, but leave management is stressful for even the experienced manager.

 When you’re manually tracking your team’s leave balances and requests, things slip through the cracks.
 Add that to the stress and time it’s costing you, and you’re setting yourself up for failure.

 But there’s never been a better time to improve how you manage your team’s leave.
-Read on for tips to make leave management a breeze in 2020 and beyond.
+Read on for tips to make leave management a breeze.

 Streamline time-off requests

 Whether you manage a small, independent pub or a chain of coffee shops, you’re used to managing time-off requests.
-But if you’re still using sticky notes, multiple text threads, or spreadsheets to collect those requests, you’re wasting time and money.
+But you're wasting time and money if you’re still using sticky notes, multiple text threads, or spreadsheets to collect those requests.